 In some cases, students wishing to re-enter may be required to appeal for readmission.
 This appeal must be approved by an appeals committee comprised of faculty and/or staff as deemed appropriate by the College.

 Re-entering students may be required to complete competency testing to determine their ability level before being approved for re-entry.
 Students may be required to repeat previous modules or courses for which they received credit if they cannot demonstrate competency.
 These repeated modules or courses may not be eligible for Title IV funding.
 All current and prior coursework will be counted towards the maximum timeframe of the program.
-The ability to re-enter the College is on a seat availability basis.
+The ability to re-enter the College is on a seat and/or clinical availability basis.

 - Students who drop voluntarily and who wish to re-enter may initiate the process with an admissions representative.